h0lley/embeddedNimScript/README.md

 # embeddedNimScript
-Using NimScript as embedded scripting language, enabling hot loading.
+Using NimScript as embedded scripting language, enabling hot loading among other neat things.